 Business value at an organizational level can be a lot more meaningful by focusing more on strategy alignment initiatives, favoring fast and frequent experiments in psychologically safe environments, using outcome-based hypothesis with leading and lagging indicators, taking advantage of constant learning, continuous improvement and faster delivery of real strategic business outcomes.
 We will see the importance of creating a mindset of safe-to-fail experiments and we will have some basic exercises on how to write a business outcome with meaningful key results linked to organizational strategy.

-This talk will explore different perspectives around the identification of business value, starting with the difference between output, outcome, and impact, leading and lagging indicators, strategy alignment and execution, hypothesis, and key results, together with a list of good metrics to demonstrate outcome flow.
+This talk explores different perspectives around the identification of business value, starting with the difference between output, outcome, and impact, leading and lagging indicators, strategy alignment and execution, hypothesis, and key results, together with a list of good metrics to demonstrate outcome flow.